bigratmonster/bigrat.monster/readme.md

 #### Big Rat

-I've tried to find the source of this picture thorugh TinEye, but the oldest result is from a Twitter account with way too much NSFW tweets for me to scroll through without dying.
+> I first saw it in a screenshot of a 4chan post, and the person who took the screenshot posted the big rat image.
+That is the one on the website right now.
+I have tried to find the source of the image through TinEye and Google Image Search, but all of them turned out to be from posts that doesn't look like they're the original.
+If you are the owner of the big rat image please [contact me][email-copyright].

+-- Rico

 #### Stop asking for Impact 1.16

-Video by Noisestorm.
-Edited by [BadDev]
+Video by [Noisestorm].
+Edited by [BadDev].

 ### By a contributor

+*The description of the images below are written by the uploader.*

 #### Garpub